#KendallJenner And #ASAPRocky Are Dating, Ready To Go Public?

 Kendall Jenner and ASAP Rocky were first linked to one another in early 2016 when the rapper turned up at Kanye West’s Yeezy Season 3 fashion show and proceeded to take photos with Jenner and her family.

-Throughout 2016, Kendall Jenner and ASAP Rocky were seen together on and off but because Jenner was also linked to a couple of other men, including Harry Styles and Jordan Clarkson, no one knew for sure what was going on between them.
+Throughout 2016, Kendall Jenner and ASAP Rocky were seen together on and off, but because Jenner was also linked to a couple of other men, including Harry Styles and Jordan Clarkson, no one knew for sure what was going on between them.
 Then, during the final months of the year, Jenner’s outings with Clarkson became less frequent as she and the rapper appeared to get more serious.

 In addition to a visit to Paris, France, Kendall Jenner and ASAP Rocky were seen together in Miami, New York City, and Los Angeles before attending Monday’s Met Gala in the Big Apple.

-Although Kendall Jenner and her rumored boyfriend didn’t walk the red carpet together at the event, they were seen together inside and at one point, Jenner was photographed posing in between the rapper’s legs as her friend and fellow model, Bella Hadid, danced in front of her.
+Although Kendall Jenner and her rumored boyfriend didn’t walk the red carpet together at the event, they were seen together inside and at one point, Jenner was photographed posing in between the rapper’s legs as friend and fellow model Bella Hadid danced in front of her.

 As for what’s in store for their future, the Hollywood Life report suggested Jenner and ASAP Rocky could soon go public with their rumored romance on the red carpet.